Barnes Group Inc. (NYSE:B) Shares Sold by The Manufacturers Life Insurance Company

-The Manufacturers Life Insurance Company decreased its holdings in shares of Barnes Group Inc. (NYSE:B – Get Rating) by 1.6% during the 3rd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 19,529 shares of the industrial products company’s stock after selling 309 shares during the quarter.
-The Manufacturers Life Insurance Company’s holdings in Barnes Group were worth $564,000 as of its most recent SEC filing.
+The Manufacturers Life Insurance Company reduced its position in shares of Barnes Group Inc. (NYSE:B – Get Rating) by 1.6% during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 19,529 shares of the industrial products company’s stock after selling 309 shares during the period.
+The Manufacturers Life Insurance Company’s holdings in Barnes Group were worth $564,000 at the end of the most recent reporting period.

-Other hedge funds have also made changes to their positions in the company.
-First Horizon Advisors Inc. acquired a new stake in shares of Barnes Group during the second quarter worth $33,000.
-WFA of San Diego LLC purchased a new position in shares of Barnes Group in the 2nd quarter worth $36,000.
-Allspring Global Investments Holdings LLC raised its position in shares of Barnes Group by 66.2% in the 3rd quarter.
-Allspring Global Investments Holdings LLC now owns 2,396 shares of the industrial products company’s stock worth $69,000 after buying an additional 954 shares during the period.
-Captrust Financial Advisors raised its position in shares of Barnes Group by 45.6% in the 1st quarter.
-Captrust Financial Advisors now owns 3,048 shares of the industrial products company’s stock worth $122,000 after buying an additional 954 shares during the period.
-Finally, KBC Group NV purchased a new position in shares of Barnes Group in the 2nd quarter worth $127,000.
-Institutional investors and hedge funds own 86.16% of the company’s stock.
+Several other institutional investors and hedge funds have also made changes to their positions in B. Advisor Group Holdings Inc. increased its position in Barnes Group by 15.0% in the first quarter.
+Advisor Group Holdings Inc. now owns 4,191 shares of the industrial products company’s stock worth $168,000 after buying an additional 546 shares during the period.
+JPMorgan Chase & Co. increased its position in Barnes Group by 51.3% in the first quarter.
+JPMorgan Chase & Co. now owns 178,508 shares of the industrial products company’s stock worth $7,174,000 after buying an additional 60,512 shares during the period.
+Raymond James & Associates increased its position in Barnes Group by 17.3% in the first quarter.
+Raymond James & Associates now owns 83,915 shares of the industrial products company’s stock worth $3,373,000 after buying an additional 12,391 shares during the period.
+US Bancorp DE increased its position in Barnes Group by 10.4% in the first quarter.
+US Bancorp DE now owns 10,617 shares of the industrial products company’s stock worth $427,000 after buying an additional 1,001 shares during the period.
+Finally, Citigroup Inc. increased its holdings in shares of Barnes Group by 11.0% during the first quarter.
+Citigroup Inc. now owns 40,453 shares of the industrial products company’s stock valued at $1,626,000 after purchasing an additional 4,021 shares during the period.
+86.16% of the stock is owned by institutional investors and hedge funds.

 Barnes Group, Inc engages in the provision of engineered products, industrial technologies and solutions.
 It operates through the Industrial and Aerospace segments.
 The Industrial segment includes molding solutions, force and motion control, and the automation and engineered components business units.